klack/klack.cloud/README.md

       - Use SSL: On
     - Tap "Done"
     - You can now use the red sync button and choose WebDAV
+- View your photos from any device at https://your-domain.com/photos

 ## Notebook Sync
 - Setup notebook sync with [Joplin](https://joplinapp.org/help/install/)